-- → Click on Get Forms - → Click on Conciliation / Small Claims Court - → Click on Statement of Counterclaim and Summons
+- → Click on Get Forms - → Click on Conciliation / Small Claims Court - → Look under the forms section called Responding to a Conciliation Court Claim Forms - → Click on Defendant's Statement of Counterclaim

 NOTE: if you are not sure what you need it may be best to click on the Responding to a Conciliation Court Claim packet.
 Make sure you read the instructions.